giantswarm/envctl/docs/development.md

 ## Dependency Management

 ## Recent Architectural Improvements

-### K8s Connections as Services (Issue #46)
-Previously, K8s connections were managed separately from other services.
-This has been refactored to treat K8s connections as first-class services:

-**Benefits:**
-- Unified service management across all service types
-- Consistent health monitoring and state reporting
-- Better integration with the dependency system
-- Simplified orchestrator logic

-**Implementation:**
-- K8s connections are now managed by `K8sConnectionService` in `internal/managers/k8s_service.go`
-- They report state changes through the same reporting system as other services
-- Health checks are integrated into the service lifecycle
-- The old `k8smanager` package has been removed

 ### Enhanced State Management (Issue #46)
 The state management system has been significantly improved to address issues with state duplication and message ordering: